BizTalk360 a monitoring and support tool for BizTalk Server environments (Part 1)

 The BizTalk Server infrastructure can and will vary from organization to organization, from a single server (standalone server) to a robust platform with BizTalk Server and SQL Server in a cluster environment providing high availability through server/failover clusters and load balancing, and availability through disaster recovery.

 These tools should be able to read events from all layers of the infrastructure and help the administration team to take preventive measures, notifying them when a particular incident is about to happen, for example, when the free space of a hard drive is below 10%.
-Furthermore, they should allow the automation of operations when a specific event occurs, for example, restart a service when the amount of memory used by it exceeds 200MB, thereby preventing incidents or failures, without requiring human intervention.
+Furthermore, they should allow the automation of operations when a specific event occurs, for example, restarting a service when the amount of memory used by it exceeds 200MB, thereby preventing incidents or failures, without requiring human intervention.

-In this series of posts, I intend to demonstrate how the tool BizTalk360 can help administration teams to monitor BizTalk Server, provide support and automate operations, thereby preventing the occurrence of failures in the platform.
+In this series of posts, I intend to demonstrate how the tool BizTalk360 can help administration teams to monitor BizTalk Server, provide support, and automate operations, thereby preventing the occurrence of failures in the platform.

 What is BizTalk360?

 BizTalk360 (http://www.biztalk360.com/) is a web-based (RIA) designed primarily to perform monitoring and support for BizTalk Server environments (Production, Test, Development).
-It addresses some of the common problems customers face today like governance/auditing, fine-grained authentication, remote access and so on.
+It addresses some of the common problems customers face today, like governance/auditing, fine-grained authentication, remote access, and so on.
 It also makes life easy for people who support production BizTalk systems by providing several dashboards and greater visibility.

 Author: Sandro Pereira